- Published on Saturday, 28 November 2009

 |Table produced by Alison Camilo|

-We’re pleased to announce that the cCLEAR Phase 1 pilot in Suruacá, the first community with which CEN began in May 2008 has been completed.
-As result of the pilot project, the eight participants in Suruaca gained critical basic skills they will need to become successful and independent entrepreneurs, and CEN learned many valuable lessons which will be key for replicating and expanding the program.
+We’re pleased to announce that the cCLEAR Proof of Concept Project in Suruacá, the first community with which CEN began working in May 2008, has been completed.
+As a result of the project, the eight participants in Suruacá gained critical basic skills they will need to become successful and independent entrepreneurs, and CEN learned many valuable lessons which will be key for replicating and expanding the program.

-Unfortunately, due to the departure of our Field Manager, Marcos Abreu, in July, we have been forced to postpone the continuation of the pilot in the communities on the east bank of the Tapajós River, Jamaraquá and Maguary, until we can hire a replacement.
+Unfortunately, due to the departure of our field manager, Marcos Abreu, in July, we have been forced to postpone the continuation of the project in the communities on the east bank of the Tapajós River, Jamaraquá and Maguary, until we can hire a replacement.

-During the 14 month pilot, CEN faced numerous hurdles in 2009 resulting from the complex nature of managing economic development projects like this from thousands of miles away, and with very limited resources.
-Hurdles included a complete failure of telecommunication contact with our field staff for many weeks, as well as the result of the risks of partnering with a tiny local partner, Link Social, which excelled on methodology but had very limited capacity for managing projects.
+During the 14-month project, CEN faced numerous hurdles in 2009 resulting from the complex nature of managing economic development projects like this from thousands of miles away and with very limited resources.
+Hurdles included a complete failure of telecommunication with our field staff for many weeks, as well as the result of the risks of partnering with a tiny local partner, Link Social, which excelled in methodology but had very limited capacity for managing projects.

-Despite the delays and implementation challenges, most project participants made terrific progress improving basic skills such as problem solving and critical thinking, as well as achieving a marked growth in their acceptance that they can solve many problems they face, without relying exclusively on others.
-Most participants accomplished, and even exceeded, the personal objectives they set from their participation in the pilot.
+Despite delays and implementation challenges, most project participants made terrific progress in improving basic skills such as problem solving and critical thinking, as well as achieving a marked growth in their acceptance that they can solve many problems they face without relying exclusively on others.
+Most participants accomplished, and even exceeded, the personal objectives they set from their participation in the project.
 Here are just a few examples:

-For more information about each participant, please visit participant profiles;
+For more information about each participant, please visit the participant profiles.

-With the pilot completed in Suruacá, we have the data we need to complete a handbook about our experiences with the project and how to implement our methodologies.
-We believe this handbook will be a crucial tool for the expansion replication of the project by CEN and other organizations, as well as important in our efforts to secure funding for the second phase of cCLEAR.
-The second phase will work with the initial participants and others to apply the skills they’ve learned through phase 1 for larger individual and community-led income generation initiatives.
+With the Proof of Concept completed in Suruacá, we have the data we need to complete a handbook about our experiences with the project and how to implement our methodologies.
+We believe this handbook will be a crucial tool for the expansion and replication of the project by CEN and other organizations, as well as important in our efforts to secure funding for the second phase of cCLEAR.
+The second phase will involve working with the initial participants and others to apply the skills they’ve learned through Phase 1 for larger individual and community-led income-generation initiatives.
 We hope to complete a draft of this handbook by early 2010.

-While we don’t currently anticipate beginning the second phase of cCLEAR until the end of 2010, since it will likely take at that long to secure funding once we complete the handbook, we will keep active in the region through the year:
+While we don’t currently anticipate beginning the second phase of cCLEAR until the end of 2010, since it will likely take at least that long to secure funding once we complete the handbook, we will remain active in the region through the year.

-Ecotourism — We are hosting an ecotour to the communities of Jamaraquá and Maguary March 19-30.
-2010.
-This trip will offer an intimate group of 10-15 visitors the rare opportunity to experience and participate in the unique lifestyle of communities in this region, while also witnessing CEN’s work.
-For more information, please visit here.
+Ecotourism — We are hosting an ecotour to the communities of Jamaraquá and Maguary, which will take place from March 19 to March 30, 2010.
+This trip will offer an intimate group of 10 to 15 visitors the rare opportunity to experience and participate in the unique lifestyle of communities in this region, while also witnessing CEN’s work.

-Couro Ecológico — For the past year, CEN has been coaching this worker-owned association and its Director, Nei Feitosa to improve operations and in particular marketing.
-Since the beginning of the pilot, production has increased, worker morale has improved and sales have increased; however there’s still a lot more work to be done.
-Since Marcos’ departure in July, we’ve had to suspend our work with the association; however we hope to find someone local by March, to coordinate orders of purses so we can at least help maintain and expand sales levels.
-We are also pursuing a project grant to allow us to resume our capacity building work with the association as soon as possible.
+Couro Ecológico — For the past year, CEN has been coaching this worker-owned association and its director, Ney Feitosa, to improve operations and, in particular, marketing.
+Since the beginning of the project, production has increased, worker morale has improved and sales have increased; however, there’s still a lot more work to be done.
+Since Marcos’ departure in July, we’ve had to suspend our work with the association; however, we hope to find someone local by March to coordinate orders of purses so that we can at least help maintain and expand sales levels.
+We are also pursuing a project grant to allow us to resume our capacity-building work with the association as soon as possible.

-We are proud of the accomplishments of the program participants and look forward to building on our work in 2010 and beyond.
+We are proud of the program participants' accomplishments and look forward to building on our work in 2010 and beyond.